Cooble/NiceDay/README.md

 #### Basic GUI module in engine (13_11_2019)
 - in order to start with inventory, one must create some sort of GUI before...
-- currently contains Windows (which can overlapp), Label, Button, CheckBox, TextBox, Horizontalslider and Image + layouts: (Column, Row, Grid)
+- currently contains Windows (which can overlap), Label, Button, CheckBox, TextBox, HorizontalSlider and Image + layouts: (Column, Row, Grid)
 - There is one GUIContext which cares about parent-child structure and events of GUIElements and GUIRenderer, which renders those elements
 - positions are relative to the parental element
 - currently no resizability
-- to change a color, one have to change the GUIRenderer
+- to change a color, one has to change the GUIRenderer

 ![Alt text](screenshots/13_11_2019.png?raw=false "")